JuliaDynamics/TimeseriesSurrogates.jl/docs/src/man/whatisasurrogate.md

-# Crash-course into timeseries surrogate tests
+# Crash-course in timeseries surrogate testing

 !!! note
     The summary here follows Sect.
 7.4 from [Nonlinear Dynamics](https://link.springer.com/book/10.1007/978-3-030-91032-7) by Datseris and Parlitz.